daniosp/computationalmechanics-4-the-courious-engineer/content/post/23-11-23-Pre-Processing-AcouSTO/index.md

 ~/acousto-1.6b/doc/tutorials/Sphere_Monopole$
 ```
 <p align="justify">
-For this first approach to AcouSTO, we’ll only be using the following files:
+For this first approach to AcouSTO, we'll only be using the following files:
 </p>

 <style type="text/css">